jyyulab/NetBID/docs/docs/advanced_analysis/advanced_analysis.md

 ### QIII.1: What are the activities of the curated gene sets in all samples and what are the top significantly differed gene sets ?

+The study of drivers is to treat their target genes as a gene set (or regulon) and measure their activity values.
+Similarly, for the curated gene sets from public datasets, we could also calculate their activity values and do similar statistical testing.

+Firstly, the expression matrix with row names to gene symbols must be prepared.

 ```R
 db.preload(use_level='gene',use_spe='human',update=FALSE)
 exp_mat <- exprs(analysis.par$cal.eset) ## expression,the rownames must be the originalID